The minimum volume of subspace trades: Proof

 \subsection{An example of a minimum subspace bitrade}

-In the following lemma, we consider properties of a concrete subspace bitrade.
-As will be proved later, this bitrade is minimal by cardinality.
-The partial case $k=t+1$ of this lemma was proven in \cite{KMP:trades}; the proof of the lemma uses this partial case. \begin{lemma} Assume $0<t<k<v-t$.
-Let $\mathcal T\subset \Gr{k}$, consist of all $k$-dimensional subspaces of $F^v$ whose all vectors satisfy
+In the following lemma, we consider properties of a concrete subspace bitrade, which was discovered in \cite[Ch.\,18]{James:84} for $k=t+1$, in an alternative terminology, and the generalization for $k>t+1$ was mentioned in \cite{Cho:98} (there were not any details given, but the idea how to lift an example from $k=t+1$ to $k>t+1$ is evident) As will be proved later, this bitrade is minimum by cardinality.
+The proof of the lemma is based on the partial case $k=t+1$ of the lemma statement, which was proved earlier \cite{James:84,KMP:16:trades}.
+Because of the importance of this case, we give an alternative proof of the required properties of the bitrade ($k=t+1$) in Appendix, utilizing its representation via reduced row echelon matrices. \begin{lemma} Assume $0<t<k<v-t$.
+Let $\mathcal T\subset \GrSS{k}$, consist of all $k$-dimensional subspaces of ${\mathbb F}^v$ whose all vectors satisfy

 written as $v$-tuples $(x_1,\ldots,x_v)$ in some fixed basis $(e_1,\ldots,e_v)$.
 Then $\mathcal T$ is partitioned into two independent sets $\mathcal T_0$, $\mathcal T_1$ and satisfies the following assertions: